 My first monograph, Virgil’s Schoolboys: The Poetics of Pedagogy in Renaissance England (Oxford University Press, 2010) studies the ties that bind schoolmasters and schoolboys to the poems upon which they exercised their attentions in the grammar schools of Renaissance England.
 The book advances three central claims: that schoolmasters and commentators repeatedly confront the possibility that Virgil is always-already a serious theorist of the elusive exchanges we call instruction; that the interpretations these authorities cast as discoveries about the inner workings of Virgil’s poems are underwritten by humanist pedagogy’s fascination with the iconographic power of the physical presence of the master at the proving ground of his lessons; and that Virgil’s pedagogical afterlife testifies to the ways in which the day-to-day business of the grammar schools fostered in schoolboys a simultaneously timorous and eager relation to texts, interpretation, masters, and indeed to the concept of mastery itself.

-I am currently revising the typescript of my second monograph, titled The Fact of Rome.
+My second monograph, titled The Presence of Rome in Medieval and Early Modern Britain: Texts, Artefacts and Beliefs, is forthcoming with Cambridge University Press (Winter 2020).
 The book studies the cultural and intellectual stakes of Medieval and Renaissance Britain’s sense of itself as forever living under the shadow of Rome–that is, as forever living under the shadow of a city whose name could serve as shorthand both for the ancient, fallen, quintessentially human power that had once conquered and colonized Britain, and also for the alternately sanctified and demonized edifice of the Roman Church.
 The book argues that the idea and fact of Rome insinuate themselves not just into arts of rhetoric, rules of reason, or conceptions of nationhood and Christian discipline, but into the thinking individual’s relation to the self, and into the processes by which men and women make themselves at home in what the philosopher Stanley Cavell calls “the ordinary.”